Welcome to my family, welcome to Real India.

 The house has been recently reconstructed.
 You might choose between a double bed or a single traditional hammock type bed placed under the verandah or the roof-.
 Much more comfortable than it sounds!

 Indian and Western style toilets are available.
 There is shower but no hot water.

 The food is always vegetarian and Indian style.
 It is cooked by Jyoti, and while very simple, it is very good and plentiful, most grown locally.
 You may wish to help with the food preparation, or perhaps interact with the children who are always keen to try out their English and enjoy a game of cricket.

 This is ‘Real India,”an experience as authentic as it gets, and something that you will remember for a lifetime.
 You will be made very welcome by the family whether you stay for a few hours or a few nights.
-There is no charge for staying but a donation for village reconstruction, food and electricity will be welcomed.

 Your private tour to this village is a four hour drive from Delhi.
 You will travel the back road along the banks of the Ganges getting an interesting look at rural India, the sort of ‘off the beaten track’ travel that shows you the real India.
 In conjunction with the village visit you may like to also visit Haridwar and Rishikesh which are close by.

 Haridwar is regarded as one of the seven holiest places to Hindus.
 Hundreds of pilgrims come here to bathe in the Ganges and every evening floating offerings are released onto the river.
 It is here that you can see the religious side of Indian culture.